KrumpetPirate/AAXtoMP3/README.md

 to convert .aaxc files, you need at least ffmpeg 4.4.
 So if your installed version needs to be updated, you can either install a custom repository that has the newer version, compile ffmpeg from source or download pre-compiled binaries.
+You can then tell AAXtoMP3 to use the compiled binaries with the `--ffmpeg-path` flag.
+You need to specify the folder where the ffmpeg and ffprobe binaries are.
+Make sure they are both executable.

 __Fedora__